openearth/xbeach-test-python/docs/waves.rst

 checks
 ------

-For the avalanching diagnostic test the checks  'massbalance_intime', 'wave_generation and 'n_Hrms' were created.
+For the waves diagnostic test the checks  'massbalance_intime', 'wave_generation and 'n_Hrms' were created.

 database